shanezzar/JSON-of-emergency-telephone-numbers/README.md

 #

 This is a simple JSON of list of emergency telephone numbers from wikipedia.
-THE INFO MAY OR MAY NOT BE APPROPRIATE!
-USE AT YOUR OWN RISK!
+THE INFO MAY OR MAY NOT BE APPROPRIATE.
+USE AT YOUR OWN RISK...

 # Reference:
-[Wikipedia!][2]
+[Wikipedia][2]

 [2]: https://en.wikipedia.org/wiki/List_of_emergency_telephone_numbers